1.Blue Cash Preferred® Card from American Express

 - 1%Cash back on all other purchases

-Earn a $200 statement credit after spending $2,000 on purchases in the first 6 months.
+Earn a $200 statement credit after spending $2,000 in purchases within the first 6 months.

-Earn 3% cash back on U.S. supermarkets, U.S. online retail purchases, and U.S. gas stations (on up to $6,000 per year in each category, then 1%), plus 1% on other purchases.
+Earn 3% cash back on U.S. supermarkets, U.S. online retail, and U.S. gas stations (up to $6,000 per year per category), then 1% on other purchases.

 19.49%-28.49% Variable APR